 "I lead by example.
 I was on the front lines as a caregiver, so I understand where they are coming from and support them in every way possible.
 The culture of our building and team is very important to me.
 Traditions supports that culture with resources and specialized training that makes us unique and helps us serve our residents with excellence.
 I love when we can help adult children enjoy their parents again, when they don't have to be consumed with caregiving.
 I work to bring consistency and structure to our residents on a day-to-day basis so they feel safe and well cared for and families have peace of mind.
 Communication is very important to helping everyone feel heard, loved and important."

-June and her fiancé live in Essexville and stay busy raising their family of five, including their two youngest who are twins.
+June and her fiancé live in Essexville and stay busy raising their family of five children including their two youngest who are twins.

 Phoebe graduated from Central Michigan with a degree in Business, a marketing/advertising focus and has a writing certification from Delta College.
 She also volunteered at St. Francis Nursing Home while in high school and considers her time in various senior care roles a hands-on residency.